MattPalmeriPortfolio/Recommend-Haircut/README.md

 	Recommend_Haircut.cpp (program file containing code)

 ## Introduction
 Book practice project from Problem Solving With C++ Chapter 2.
 Project 16.
 This program determines what haircut the user should get based off of several questions!
-Demonstrates ability to create prompts, read inputs, edit, and output results from a flowchart in c++.
+Demonstrates ability to control flow, read inputs, edit, and output results from a flowchart in c++.
 Written using Microsoft Visual Studio.

 ## Algorithm